 1. Can you care for a companion animal for their whole life?

-- If you want to adopt a companion animal for your children, consider that children can tire quickly of the routine of caring for the animal.
+- If you want to adopt a pet for your children, consider that children can tire quickly of the routine of caring for the animal.
 Parents often quickly become the animal’s primary caregiver and need to be OK with that.
-Therefore, adding a new animal family member must be a family decision and a family responsibility.
+Therefore, adding a new animal to your family must be a family decision and a family-wide responsibility.

-2. Can you afford to have the companion animal you are considering adopting?
+2. Can you afford to care for the pet you are considering adopting?

-All animals available for adoption from the SPCA have been health checked, desexed, vaccinated, and microchipped (for details see each adoption listing, as the exact details can vary by species); all of these are included in the adoption fee.
+All animals available for adoption from SPCA have been health checked, and most are desexed, vaccinated and microchipped (for details see each adoption listing, as the exact details can vary by species); all of these are included in the adoption fee.
 However, there are also ongoing costs associated with having a companion animal that you need to consider.

 These may include the following: